How does Delaware termination law and at-will exceptions actually work?

 The combination has shifted noticeably towards the plaintiff since the 2024 wage-theft reform.
 None of the underlying doctrines are new.
 The criminal-exposure amplifier on top of the civil liquidated-damages mechanism is.

-Teamed becomes your legal Employer of Record in Delaware for a single fixed rate of $599 per employee per month.
+Teamed becomes your legal Employer of Record in Delaware for a starting rate of from $599 per employee per month.
 Zero FX mark-up in any currency.

-When a termination is coming, an in-house Delaware specialist drafts the letter, audits the handbook disclaimer, calculates final pay against the deadline, produces a Delaware-compliant wage statement, and screens the file against the four covenant categories before day one.
+When a termination is coming, real HR and legal experts with deep local employment-law expertise prepare the letter, audit the handbook disclaimer, calculate final pay against the deadline, produce a Delaware-compliant wage statement, and screen the file against the four covenant categories before day one.

 Statutory employer cost passes through at cost, itemised on every invoice.
 No setup fee, no offboarding fee, no exit fee on a clean termination.